JakubVanek/knowledge-base/x86-rtc.md

 * If I keep `RealTimeIsUniversal=1` and manually change the UEFI timezone in UEFI shell to `UTC+04:00`, Windows still shows correct time and also does not overwrite the timezone with a different one.

 This leads me to believe that Windows also directly accesses the RTC, bypassing the UEFI Time Services.
+I don't know if it uses I/O ports or some different mechanism.

 This would make sense to me: if Linux was hitting crashes in some UEFI implementations, it likely means that the code in them was not tested much.
 If the vendors were testing